substring expansion

 - If the variable

-is unset or empty, this substitution assigns the valuey
+xis unset or empty, this substitution assigns the valueytoxand expands to the valuey. - If

-is already set (even to an empty string), it expands to the current value ofx
+xis already set (even to an empty string), it expands to the current value ofx.

 - If the variable

-is already set (even to an empty string), it expands to the current value ofx
+xis already set (even to an empty string), it expands to the current value ofx.

 Here's a table summarizing the behavior: